anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 - **Firebase Functions Structure:** Adopted a modular structure for Firebase Functions, with each function in its own file, categorized into `auth` and `callable` subdirectories.
 Shared utilities are in `helpers` and `firebaseAdmin` files.
 The main `index.ts` re-exports all functions.
 Relative imports within `functions/src` use `.js` extensions.
 - **Social Sign-On Email Matching:** For invitation-based social sign-on, the email provided by the social identity provider _must_ match the email address on the invitation.
 This is validated client-side (for UX) and server-side (for security) in `signUpWithInvitation.ts`.
 - **Invitation Email Pre-fill:** The email field on the `AcceptInvitationPage.tsx` is now pre-filled and made readonly using data fetched via the `getInvitationDetails` Cloud Function, ensuring the user signs up with the intended invited email address.
+- **Seed Script Safety:** The `seedTemplates.js` script now defaults to the emulator and requires explicit confirmation for production operations, enhancing safety.

 ## 5. Important Patterns & Preferences